SEDMORPH/VWSC/README.md

 If you are happy to use the eigenbases created for the papers above (for the UDS and COSMOS), these are available at http://www-star.st-and.ac.uk/~vw8/downloads/.
 BE VERY CAREFUL TO ENSURE YOU EXACTLY MATCH THE FILTERS IN YOUR DATASET TO THOSE USED HERE!

+Code dependencies:
+* You will also need to install the VWPCA package that can be found in the same SEDMORPH GitHub repository.
+* You will need the IDL coyote library, which can be found here: http://www.idlcoyote.com/documents/programs.php
+* You will need to set you IDL_PATH environment variable, so that IDL knows where to look for all the code you install.